vijayanajay/projects/mystockapp/structure.md

 # Notes
 - All code and tests are located in the `app/` directory.
 - The project uses TDD principles and includes robust error handling and validation throughout.
+- All configuration and data handling logic is now robust, future-proof, and aligned with upstream library best practices.